somepaulo/MoreWaita/README.md

 ## Accent colours support

-To have folders and some Gnome apps support the accent colours itroduced in Gnome 47, install `adwaita-colors-icon-theme` or `adwaita-colors-icon-theme-git` from the AUR or directly from the [theme's repo](https://github.com/dpejoh/Adwaita-colors).
+To have folders and some Gnome apps support the accent colours introduced in Gnome 47, install `adwaita-colors-icon-theme` or `adwaita-colors-icon-theme-git` from the AUR or directly from the [theme's repo](https://github.com/dpejoh/Adwaita-colors).

 ## Troubleshooting